HubSpot/Horizon/README.md

 # Horizon

 Java HTTP client interfaces designed to make interacting with REST services as user-friendly as possible.
-Horizon classes use intuitive, fluent API's and leverage Jackson internally so that reading and writing JSON are first-class citizens.
+Horizon classes use intuitive, fluent APIs and leverage Jackson internally so that reading and writing JSON are first-class citizens.

 ## Features
 - Clean, simple interfaces